Southern Hospitality (TV series)

 Southern Hospitality is an American reality television series which has been broadcast on Bravo since November 28, 2022.
 The show is the third spin-off of Southern Charm.

 The series follows Southern Charms Leva Bonaparte and the staff at her restaurants and bars: Republic Lounge & Garden and Bourbon and Bubbles Restaurant & Bar.

-Overview & Casting
+Overview and casting

 Southern Hospitality focuses on the careers and personal lives of the staff at Leva Bonaparte's restaurants and bars.
 The series is primarily centered around Republic Lounge & Garden, but occasionally features Bonaparte's other property Bourbon and Bubbles Restaurant & Bar.
 Bonaparte was first seen in season 7 of the show Southern Charm, which focuses around a group of friends navigating relationships, friendships, and life in Charleston, South Carolina.
 Not only is Bonaparte married and with a son, her husband Lamar Bonaparte is also her partner in all of their many restaurants, clubs, and bars, (Suglia, Hickman, & Raphael).